 Laying sod is such a fast way to start new grass that it is almost no exaggeration to say it gives you an "instant lawn."
-We must say "almost" because there may be a lot of prep work involved, depending on your situation.
+Of course, there is usually a fair amount of prep work involved, depending on the situation, and the sod must be watered and monitored carefully until it is established.
 But once you have prepared the ground properly, the sod installation goes very quickly.

 Preparing the Ground to Lay Sod

 - Start with bare ground.
 If you have an existing lawn, remove the grass.
-Methods for doing this include digging it out, killing it with an herbicide, smothering it to death, and removing it with a sod cutter (often available at your local rental center).
+Methods for doing this include digging it out, killing it with an herbicide, smothering it to death, and removing it with a manual or power sod cutter (available for rent).

 - Till the ground to loosen it up, using a rototiller.

 - Apply a starter fertilizer and a soil conditioner, and work them into the ground using the rototiller.